 - *Credit line must read: Collections of Maine Historical Society

 Other ventures include railroads and hotels.
-After his death, he left behind wealthy estate, of which his sons Philip Henry Brown and John Marshall Brown (the sons of JB Brown & Sons) were executors.
+After his death, he left behind a wealthy estate, of which his sons Philip Henry Brown and John Marshall Brown (the sons of JB Brown & Sons) were executors.
 Brown’s contributions to the architectural history of Portland included his home on the Western Promenade, Bramhall, and the JB Brown Block, and the construction of the Falmouth Hotel, all designed by his favorite architect, Charles Alexander of New York.
 The loss of his second son James Olcott Brown affected him deeply.
 He established the Brown memorial fund in James’ honor for excellence at Portland High School.

 John Bundy Brown married Ann Matilda Greely, daughter of Portland’s Philip Greely in 1830.
-They had five children, Philip, James, Ellen, John Marshall and their youngest, Matilda, who died within the first year of life.
+They had five children, Philip, James, Ellen, John Marshall, and their youngest, Matilda, who died within the first year of life.